Author, Andrew Gibson

 I chose Commonwealth purely because they had a branch right near me and the others didn’t.

-Moving your money over (don't use a bank)
+Moving your money from UK to Australia (don’t use a bank!)

 While you can survive for a while using your Visa or Mastercard to pay for everyday expenses, it’s not advisable to keep doing this for long.